gothmania/gothmania/README.md

 # Who am I?

 I'm Long Hoang, a junior Vietnamese general epidemiologist.
 I was born in 1988 in Hanoi, Vietnam.
-I am particularly interested in epidemiologic methods for hospital-based studies, registry studies, and causal inference methods.
-I am also interested in biostatistical methods for these designs.
+I am particularly interested in epidemiologic methods for hospital-based studies and registry studies.
+I am also interested in psychometric evaluation and latent variable modeling, longitudinal, multilevel, and survival analysis, and causal inference methods.

 # Education